Supporting Chinese lawyers to advocate the rule of law in China

 Case Summary

 Pu Zhiqiang, born in rural eastern China in 1965, is currently a partner at Beijing Huayi Law Firm.
-In 1986, he received his Bachelors in History from Nankai University; in 1991, he received an LL.M. from China University of Political Science and Law.
+Mr. Pu received a Bachelor’s in History from Nankai University in 1986 an a LL.M. from China University of Political Science and Law in 1991.
 He passed the bar in 1995.
-In the spring of 2005, Mr. Pu was a visiting scholar at Yale Law School, conducting comparative research on media and the law.
+In the spring of 2005, Mr. Pu was a visiting scholar at Yale Law School, where he conducted comparative research on media and the law.

-Although Mr. Pu practices in the areas of real estate, bankruptcy, anti-trust, finance, and criminal defense -- including defending fellow lawyer Zheng Enchong and Tibetan environmentalist Karma Samdrop -- he is best known as a pioneering free-speech lawyer.
-The clients he has defended against defamation lawsuits have included literary critics sued by writers; magazines and newspapers sued by corporations and business tycoons; and authors and activists sued by government officials.
+Although Mr. Pu practices in the areas of real estate, bankruptcy, anti-trust, finance, and criminal defense — including defending fellow lawyer Zheng Enchong and Tibetan environmentalist Karma Samdrop — he is best known as a pioneering free-speech lawyer.

 Mr. Pu has come under scrutiny by Chinese authorities as a result of both his free-speech cases and his political beliefs.
 In 1989, Mr. Pu joined the pro-democracy movement; in 2008, he was one of the original signers of Charter 08, a manifesto calling for fundamental changes in China, including an independent legal system, freedom of association, and the elimination of one-party rule.

-In June of 2006, Mr. Pu sent out a text message to friends asking them to join him to reflect on the 1989 Tiananmen Square massacre the following day.
-The police summoned him for a chat at 1 a.m., and then again at 10:20 a.m.
-He was detained and questioned the full day.
-Mr. Pu has been similarly summoned by police in response to the release of Charter 08 and the announcement of Liu Xiaobo’s Nobel Peace Prize.
+In June of 2006, Mr. Pu sent out a text message to friends asking them to join him the following day to reflect on the 1989 Tiananmen Square massacre.
+The police summoned him at 1 A.M. to have a “chat,” and then again at 10:20 A.M. the next day, after which he was detained and questioned the whole day.
+Mr. Pu was similarly summoned by police in response to the release of Charter 08 and after the announcement of Liu Xiaobo’s Nobel Peace Prize.

-Mr. Pu has also had his ability to represent his clients compromised by government interference in the trial process.
-In 2009, Mr. Pu defended Tan Zuoren, an earthquake activist, against charges of defaming the Communist Party regarding the 1989 Tiananmen Square demonstrations.
-In the early hours of Aug.
-12, the defense witnesses were woken by police in their hotel rooms, beaten, and prevented from attending trial.
-Mr. Tan was found guilty and received a five year sentence.
+The government has also interfered in several of Mr. Pu’s trials, compromising his efforts to represent his clients.
+For example, in 2009, Mr. Pu defended Tan Zuoren, an earthquake activist, against charges of defaming the Communist Party regarding the 1989 Tiananmen Square demonstrations.
+On the morning of August 12, the defense’s witnesses were woken by police in their hotel rooms, beaten, and prevented from attending trial.
+Mr. Pu’s client Mr. Tan was found guilty and received a five year sentence.

 Other Resources